 NORTHERN LIGHTS MYSTERY TOUR |

 I wish I could write about the amazing and life changing northern lights.
 However, sadly we did not get to experience them due to cloudy weather.
-We booked our tour with Grayline, but had to have it rescheduled because of the fiasco on the first day.
+The tour was included with the travel package selected and was being provided through Grayline, but we had to have it rescheduled because of the fiasco on the first day.
 Our next booking was canceled because of bad and cloudy weather.
 But the last evening we were in Iceland the tour was on.
+You can also book the Norther Lights Mystery tour through Expedia if you prefer to go through them.

 Things looked very bleak since it was majorly cloudy all over.
 I figured we would not see anything because the chances were very slim.
 We boarded the bus at 8pm and drove out to the countryside where there isn’t a lot of light pollution.
 An hour passed before the tour guide finally called it and we boarded the buses back to our hotels.
 So we spent all of that time for nothing.
 However, not seeing the northern lights will just have to be my excuse to visit Iceland again!